 Dog Proof The Home & Prepare

 Then the next job is to make sure that you are ready for life as a dog owner.
 For this, you might want to think of ways to get the home ready.
 Time dog sitting has probably taught you this.
 Then, you need to turn to professionals like dog trainers and veterinarians to get all your questions answered and to help provide the necessary screenings and health checks for your new puppy.
 From foot to grooming stuff and then toys and feeding equipment, ensure you have it ready.

 Pick Your Pup

-The next job is to actually pick your puppy.
+The next job is to pick your puppy.
 Now, there are a TON of different dog breeds that you’ll want to consider.
 And as you’ve done your research, you may know what you’re going to go for.
 But if you’re unsure, try a breed quiz or ask your friends for advice.
 Speak to other owners here too.
-And when you’ve made your decision, then it’s time to go and pick up your new pet and bring them on home!
+And when you’ve made your decision, then it’s time to go and pick up your new pet and bring them home!

 Find A New Rhythm

 But then also, you’re going to want to get into a bit of a new routine here.
 Because having a puppy is somewhat like having a baby or a toddler.
 They’re so full of energy, that they aren’t in control of their bladder, and it takes them a while to learn to behave.
 So you need to not only have the patience for that but find a new routine that’s going to work out for you here.
 Spend a little time getting to know them and finding a new rhythm.
 And before long, you’ll be in the swing of your new life with a fluffy friend!